Affidavits of Heirship: Simplifying Estate Distribution Outside of Probate Court

 What Is an Affidavit of Heirship?

 An Affidavit of Heirship (also referred to as an Affidavit of Facts and Identification of Heirs) is a sworn legal document that allows the transfer of real property to the decedent’s legal heirs without going through the probate process.
-This may sound like a simple solution to a complex problem, but it is important to understand when it may be used and what is required to make it effective.
+This may seem like a simple solution to a complex problem, but you must understand when to use it and what makes it effective.

 An Affidavit of Heirship can only be used in the following situations: